jaycobbcruz/number-guesser/README.md

 java -jar number-guesser.jar 'function(x) x * x' 9
 ```

 The example will return 3.
-The function is computes the square of a given variable, thus the problem tries to solve the square root of 9.
+The function computes the square of a given variable, thus the problem tries to solve the square root of 9.

 ## Requirements
 This application works only with JDK 8.
 The only dependency is JUnit 4.12.